Without a doubt, you know the economy is in a recession and organizations are struggling. As a result, IT budgets

 ITSM and quality management

 While some may view the IT Infrastructure Library (ITIL) and its ITSM philosophy as just another bureaucratic management fad, it can be far more than that when implemented correctly.
 The objective of ITSM is to provide IT services that meet the needs of the overall organization in the pursuit and protection of goals.
 This idea of understanding requirements and delivering solutions that meet those requirements is, by definition, a quality management philosophy.
-Despite this quality emphasis, when we look at the actual ITSM implementation attempts, many have either outright failed or
+Despite this quality emphasis, when we look at the actual ITSM implementation attempts, many have either outright failed or failed to deliver hoped-for benefits.
+Indeed, many organizations implement processes piecemeal -- they do not understand or pursue the core ITSM quality improvement philosophy.
+This is a fundamental problem!

 IT does two things -- create and protect value -- and this is accomplished by providing services to the business that meet the business's requirements.
 The business must be able to rely on IT to develop or acquire the needed services and, once in production, these services must continue to meet those requirements, including confidentiality, integrity, availability, performance and so on.